-Figure 8: Differential longitudinal- $\operatorname{transverse}$ cross-section for $Q^2 = 0.05 \, [\text{GeV}]^2$ and different ΔW determined by e-vertex.
-The solid lines represent the results of ChPT, for which LEC's were derived from measurements at $Q^2 = 0.10 \, [\text{GeV}]^2$.
-Large discrepancies which increase with ΔW are observed [12].
+Figure 8: Differential longitudinaltransversecross-section for $Q^2 = 0.05 \, [\text{GeV}]^2$ and different ΔW determined The solid by e-vertex. lines represent the results of ChPT, for which low energy constants were derived from measurements $0.10 \, [\text{GeV}]^2$ = Large discrepancies which increase with ΔW are observed [12].

-a serious threat to the viability of the ChPT as a useful theory of dynamical processes.
+to be many differences between the measured data and the predictions of the chiral perturbation theory, which at present, are unresolved.
+If these issues remain unsolved, they will constitute a serious threat to the viability of the ChPT as a useful theory of dynamical processes.
 Such a result would be very problematical as ChPT is firmly grounded in the basic properties of the QCD.

 There are several possible options which could resolve these discrepancies.
-Maybe it is necessary to include a significantly larger number of terms in the Chiral expansion, thereby increasing the number of LEC's to be determined empirically from the $Q^2 = 0.10 \,[\text{GeV}]^2$ data.
-If new, precise data at $0.05 \, [\text{GeV}]^2$ would be used to determine the LEC's and the resulting calculation would reproduce the evaluation of the data in region around $0.05 \, [\text{GeV}]^2$ but would fail when approaching to $0.10 \, [\text{GeV}]^2$, than this would be a favored explanation.
+Maybe it is necessary to include a significantly larger number of terms in the Chiral expansion, thereby increasing the number of low energy constants to be determined empirically from the $Q^2 = 0.10 \, [\text{GeV}]^2$ data.
+If new, precise data at 0.05 [GeV]2 would be used to determine the low energy constants and the resulting calculation would reproduce the evaluation of the data in region around 0.05 [GeV]2 but would fail when approaching to $0.10 \, [\text{GeV}]^2$, than this would be a favored explanation.
 Another possibility is that one or more data points are incorrect.
 This question can only ne answered by obtaining new, high statistics data.
 In the region near the threshold only S-wave and P-wave multipole amplitudes are significant.
-The contibution of S-waves is approximately constant near the threshold, while the contribution of the P-wavs increases with the energy above threshold.
+The contibution of S-waves is approximately constant near the threshold, while the contribution of the P-ways increases with the energy above threshold.
 Since we know from figure 8 that dicrepancy between ChPT and measured data rises with the Q^2 this would suggest a serious problem with P-waves.
 To obtain a better understanding of the S- and P-wave contributions to the cross-section, it is again necessary to gather more precise data in the threshold region.
 It is also possible that there is something basically wrong with the formulation of the Chiral perturbation theory.
 If experimental results can be reconciled and still can not be reproduced by the theory, than this would also be a possible explanation.